KonradStanski/MagpieCTF_ArchUsers_Writeup/the-smurfs-cipher/README.md

 ## Solution

-When I learned PHP, I was taught that one should never use a simple `==` comparison when dealing with password.
+When I learned PHP, I was taught that one should never use a simple `==` comparison when dealing with passwords.
 Timing attacks are one potential risk, but in this case, pulling one off would likely be too difficult\* for this competition.

 Similar to JavaScript, I recalled that the `==` operator in PHP performs what is known as type juggling.